 - 1. The Army will continue to collect and analyze water samples from active drinking water wells.
 They will also monitor for VOCs of potential concern. - 2.
 Marina Coast Water District will continue to collect and analyze water samples from active drinking water wells.
 They will also monitor for VOCs of potential concern. - 3.
 The Army will properly remove and dispose of OE and UXO found in areas zoned for reuse. - 4.
-The Army will ensure that warning signs in a sufficient number to be intervisable are posted around the UXO/OE areas.
-Those signs should be written in English as well as universal symbols.
-A boundary fence will be maintained only around Site 15. - 5.
-The Army will remove the "heavy" lead-contaminated soil in the Beach Ranges to a level below 1,860 ppm. - 6.
+The Army will ensure that warning signs in a sufficient number to be intervisable are posted and a boundary fence will be maintained around the UXO/OE areas.
+Those signs should be written in the english and universal symbols. - 5.
+The Army will remove the "heavy" lead-contaminated soil in the Beach Ranges to a level of no detect. - 6.
 The Comprehensive Environmental Response Compensation, and Liability Act (CERCLA; also known as Superfund) as amended, requires ATSDR to conduct needed follow-up health actions in communities living near hazardous waste sites.
 To identify appropriate actions, ATSDR created the Health Activites Recommendation Panel (HARP).
 HARP has evaluated the data and information contained in the Fort Ord Public Health Assessment for appropriate public health actions.
 HARP supports the continued efforts to monitor drinking water quality, to identify and properly clear areas of unexploded ordnance (UXO) and ordnance and explosives (OE), and to restrict access to areas where physical hazards may exist.
 Based upon the information available, this site poses no apparent public health risk.
 If additional information becomes available that may indicate a public health risk, this information will be evaluated by the HARP.
 HARP determined that health education and health studies follow-up actions are not warranted.
 As discussed above, there do not appear to have been exposures in the past which resulted in public health problems, and there are no current exposures.